Financial-Times/tapper/README.md

 | `:system_id` | code for the hosting application, for tagging spans |
 | `:reporter` | module of reporter `ingest/1` function |

-Additionally the Zipkin reporter has its own configuraton:
+Additionally the Zipkin reporter (`Tapper.Reporter.Zipkin`) has its own configuraton:

 | attribute | description |
 | --------- | ----------- |